-At our 2023 annual meeting, the terms of our Class I directors will expire.
-Our Board, on the recommendation of our Nominating, Compensation & Governance Committee, or NC&G Committee, has unanimously nominated Dennis M. Love, Clyde C. Tuggle, E. Jenner Wood III and Carol B. Yancey for election at our annual meeting as Class I directors, each to serve for a three year term expiring in 2026 and until his or her respective successor is elected and qualified.
+At our 2024 annual meeting, the terms of our Class II directors will expire.
+Our Board, on the recommendation of our Nominating, Compensation & Governance Committee, or NC&G Committee, has unanimously nominated Thomas C. Chubb III, John R. Holder and Stephen S. Lanier for election at our annual meeting as Class II directors, each to serve for a three year term expiring in 2027 and until his respective successor is elected and qualified.